LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 Write from scratch a simple (silly) class, with constructor and methods, including a ToString Method, and a separate testing class.

+Add the two files to the :file:`animal_lab` folder.
+Use the file names specified below, and then the nant build script in that folder will work!

 #.
-Create a simple class Animal:
+Create a simple class Animal in a file `animal.cs`:

 	- An Animal has a name and a gut.
 In our version the gut is a List of strings describing the contents, in the order eaten.